Gin: A love story.

 For flavored vodkas and gin, the Karricks use the “Gin Basket” or infusion method.
 This is the method where vodka is distilled and the vapors push through and mingle with the botanicals that are placed in a “basket” within the distilling conduit.
 Bryan Karrick says they use this method because it is the best way to bring the flavors through from more gentle botanicals like elderflower and fresh citrus.

 Kim has used her brewing experience to explore a less common mash bill for our first Whiskey.
 It uses a European grain recipe – spelt, millet, and soft white winter wheat.
-Whiskey production started in December 2015 and the first bottles of Whiskey are anticipated by late 2017.
+Whiskey production is en route, and the first barrel of Edmonds’ Own Whiskey, Single Barrel, Straight Whiskey will be released early 2018.

 You cannot make a great Gin unless you truly love it; Gin takes a lot of time and loving-care to creat the perfect spirit.